Last updated: April 2026. Written by Josh Hutcheson. See our review methodology and full DataCamp review.

 DataCamp is the better choice if you want to build practical coding skills through repetition and practice.
 The platform works well for aspiring data analysts and data scientists who need fluency in Python, R, or SQL.
 It also suits working professionals who want to add data skills to their existing role without committing to a months-long certificate program.

 DataCamp is particularly effective as a supplement to other learning.
 Many bootcamp students and university students use it for daily coding practice alongside their primary program.
-At $25 per month, it costs less than most alternatives and provides more hands-on coding time per dollar than any platform in this comparison.
+At $156/year, it costs less than most alternatives and provides more hands-on coding time per dollar than any platform in this comparison.

 If you learn best by doing rather than watching, and you care more about actual skill development than credential recognition, DataCamp delivers.